techascent/tech.datatype/docs/datetime.md

 1585608386515
 ```

-`LocalTime` objects do you have a conversion to `epoch-milliseconds`.
+`LocalTime` objects do not have a conversion to `epoch-milliseconds`.

 Likewise, we can create containers of the above types: